 As a constituent of Mayo, I know that the collaboration between Federal and Local Government is incredibly important.
 Mayo includes the entirety of the Adelaide Hills Council, Mount Barker District Council, Alexandrina Council, Victor Harbor Council, The District Council of Yankalilla and the Kangaroo Island Council.
-To abolish Mayo and split these councils between two or three electorates would mean that my local community is not represented consistently.
+To abolish Mayo and split these councils between two or three electorates would mean that my local community is not represented consistently which is the reason the area veered away from the two main parties at the last election.